What is SCITT?

 Those from the UK or EU are eligible for student loans to cover tuition fees and maintenance.
 Bursaries and scholarships may also be available for priority subject areas.
 Please click here for bursaries and funding information.

 How do I apply for the course?

 Applications for the course are made through the teacher training page on UCAS.
-You are also able to search for our programmes through the UCAS search tool.
+You are also able to search for our programmes through the DFE search tool.
 Please click here for UCAS Teacher Training.

 What are the entry requirements?

 At a minimum:

 - A UK Honours degree (or equivalent) – we ask for a minimum of 2:2 grade